What Can I Expect

-Individuals typically receive MHSS Program services for 1 to 2 years.
+The length of treatment will depend on your particular needs.
 During the initial assessment, and throughout treatment, assigned staff will discuss transition/discharge plans with you.
-Our goal is to help you prepare, and be ready for, for the completion of program services and to help you transition the skills learned in therapy into your daily life.
+Our goal is to help you apply the skills learned in therapy into your daily life.
 The following indicators may signal that it is time to phase out mental health services:

 - When identified goals have been met

 - When your identified symptoms are no longer interfering with your daily functioning

 - If you or your guardian decide you no longer wish to participate in services